darkanakin41/stream-bundle/README.md

 ## TODO
 * Add more streams platform in the process
 * Handle errors from providers (mainly quota)
-* Create some unit tests and setup a pipeline ?
+* Add more unit tests